Zou Run

-Zou Run is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Single Horned Dragon", he ranks 91st among the 108 Stars of Destiny and 55th among the 72 Earthly Fiends.
+Zou Run is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Single Horned Dragon", he ranks 91st among the 108 Heroes and 55th among the 72 Earthly Fiends.

 Background

-The novel depicts Zou Run as odd-looking and huge-sized.
-He is nicknamed "Single Horned Dragon" because he has a large bump on his head.
-The nickname becomes even more fitting after he butted a tree in a fit of anger amid an argument and broke it.

-Zou Run and his uncle Zou Yuan, who is about his age, lead a group of outlaws at Mount Dengyun (登雲山) near Laizhou.
-They practise the principle of robbing the rich to help the poor.
-The Zous are close friends of Sun Xin as well as Yang Lin, Deng Fei and Shi Yong of Liangshan Marsh.
+The novel describes Zou Run as a burly man with a peculiar appearance.
+Nicknamed "Single Horned Dragon" for a large bump on his head, he once headbutted a tree trunk in a fit of anger during a quarrel and knocked down the tree, shocking everyone who witnessed it.
+Zou Run and his uncle Zou Yuan, who is around the same age as him, lead a small band of 80 to 90 outlaws at Cloud Ascending Hill (登雲山) near Laizhou, where they rob the rich to help the poor.
+The Zous are also close acquaintances of Sun Xin, Yang Lin, Deng Fei and Shi Yong, all of whom eventually join the outlaw band at Liangshan Marsh.